 Theodore Roosevelt’s Ride to the Presidency

-Theodore Roosevelt was the 26th President of the United States and is the youngest individual to hold the office.
-But, do you know the incredible chain of events leading up to Teddy Roosevelt’s presidency?
-In this podcast episode, follow along as we take you on Theodore Roosevelt’s Ride to the Presidency.
+Theodore Roosevelt was the 26th president of the United States and was the youngest individual to hold the office.
+But, do you know the incredible chain of events leading up to Roosevelt’s presidency?
+In this episode, follow along as we take you on Theodore Roosevelt’s ride to the presidency.

-Teddy Roosevelt rowing a Rushton pleasure rowboat.
-(Adirondack Experience P037392)
+Theodore Roosevelt rowing a Rushton pleasure rowboat (P037392)

 Connecting to Curriculum

-- Vocabulary – Explore new words.
-Students will be listening to high level vocabulary in context.
+- Vocabulary: Explore new words.
+Students listen to high level vocabulary in context.
 Click HERE for the vocabulary page.

-- Explore the Library of Congress’ collection of Pan American exposition videos to help provide further context to the night ride to the presidency.
+- Explore more: The Library of Congress’ video collection of the Pan-American exposition videos to help provides further context to the night ride to the presidency.

 - For 1st grade: Listen to the episode as an extension of The President Social Studies Inquiry unit.

 - For 3rd grade: Listen to the episode as an extension of the Leadership and Government Social Studies Inquiry unit.